 At Silverman, Silverman & Seligman, P.C., we strive to put clients at ease that we will handle all aspects of their Workers' Compensation claim.
 While they recover, we attend to every detail while serving as a vital source of information.
 Our clients have concerns and questions.
 We answer them in an effort to give them peace of mind.

 Updated guidelines have led to uncertainty regarding New York State's new permanency guidelines and its effect on our clients' cases.

 Prior to January 1st, 2012, a permanent injury to the neck or back resulted in a permanent partial disability classification.
 The degree or extent of that disability determined the compensation for those out of work.
 Doctors made determinations based on 1996 guidelines and concluded mild, moderate or marked partial disability.

-While the percentage loss has not changed, new guidelines require extremely detailed information based upon:
+While the percentage loss has not changed, new workers' compensation guidelines require extremely detailed information based upon:

 - Functional evaluations

 - Motion restrictions

 While doctors still determine a patient's ability or inability to do certain things, they must now fill out detailed forms, charts and graphs to back up their diagnoses.
 An injured victim's age, education level, language ability, professional skills and the transferability of skills are also components that make cases even more challenging.